Lyy-iiis/LLM_project/UPDATE_LOG.md

+## 24.05.08 19:10 LYY

+- Make a tiny change in `llama3.py`, but it still doesn't work (I change it earlier, but forget to push).

+- fix SQA's update log.

 ## 24.05.06 9:26 SQA

-- Fix a very small bug in `main.py`.
+- Fix a very small bug in `main.ipynb`.
 And I have thrown lots of style images in `/ssdshare/style/`.

 ## 24.05.06 20:30 LYY